 5. Sozopol Bulgaria is a Watersports Destination

 Sozopol is a great place for a variety of watersports including diving, yachting, windsurfing and yachting.
 The Black Sea Coast is a fantastic destination to explore by boat.
-Watersports and boat rides are reasonable priced in Sozopol.
+Watersports and boat rides are reasonably priced in Sozopol.
 Expect to pay around $40 for a jet skiing or windsurfing session.

 There are three main beaches in Sozopol.
-Sozopol Central beach is the most popular and is located between the old and new town of Sozopol.
+Sozopol Central Beach is the most popular and is located between the old and new town of Sozopol.
 It is easy to get to but gets quite busy in the summer months, especially July and August.
 Harmani beach in the new town is less busy, longer and wider, so is a good alternative.
 If you are willing to travel 3 km North, you can visit Golden Fish beach which allows topless bathing and is great for surfers.

 7. Great location for Day trips

 Nesebar is positioned on the coast and it’s easy to drive or take a bus to other coastal towns and cities including Nesebar and Burgas.
-If you are ok with travelling a little further, Varna is a fabulous city to visit and is around a two hour drive.
+If you are ok with travelling a little further, Varna is a fabulous city to visit and is around a two-hour drive.

 Nessebar – A Day Trip from Sozopol, Bulgaria

 If you enjoy visiting historical coastal cities, I recommend a day trip from Sozopol to Nesebar, which is just an hours drive north along the coastline.
-Nesebar has an amazing old town situated on a long thin peninsular overlooking the black sea.
-I highly recommend that you take a Nessebar Old Town Walking tour.
+Nesebar has an amazing old town situated on a long thin peninsula overlooking the black sea.
+I highly recommend that you take a Nessebar Old Town Walking Tour.
 Highlights include Stara Mitropolia Basilica and the fortress which both date from the Middle Ages.
 Nesebar is also home to some fantastic Churches such as the Hagia Sophia Nessebar, Church of Christ Pantocrator and the Church of St Stephen.